 Charlotte County has been implementing a test plan approved by the U. S. Fish and Wildlife Service to preserve these lovely birds.
 Because continuing development has been encroaching on their natural habitat, the County has created a reserve of approximately 4,500 acres using the modest mitigation fees collected from building permits.
 Although the endangerment of the scrub jay complicates development for most of the counties where the bird is found, it is encouraging to know that concerned parties have taken steps to protect these beautiful and curious creatures.

 Scrub Jay sightings are only one of the many joys of living in Southwest Florida.
-For information on homes, condos and land, please visit our Suncoasteam website, or call us at 941-235-7474 or email: firstname.lastname@example.org.
+For real estate listings of homes, condos and land for sale in Southwest Florida, please visit our Suncoasteam website, or call us at 941-235-7474 or email: firstname.lastname@example.org.